Please ensure Javascript is enabled for purposes of website accessibility

 As we process how to co-create your parenting manual, we will gain clarity on your choices that align you to a power struggle or healthy relationship.

 I know for me, trust feels just like a sigh of relief.
-As I cultivate that feeling I could even start to feel choked up.
-With this person, I can just be who I am without judgment without fear of punishment or criticism.
+As I cultivate that feeling, I could even start to choke up.
+With this person, I can just be who I am without judgment, without fear of punishment or criticism.
 I can allow my messy bits to show, and this someone treats me with dignity.

-Once I become aware, I can start to take action to offer the care needed.
+Once I become aware of this, I can start to take action to offer the care needed.

 Are you a carpenter parent or a gardener?